 New treatments are making it increasingly difficult to tell the difference between natural and ‘enhanced’ diamonds.
+Dealing with diamonds comes with a number of risks which could potentially cause a real headache for your business.
+One such risk is the new era of rapidly evolving diamond treatments.

 The beauty and rarity of diamonds and gemstones is what imparts their value.
 Therefore it’s not surprising that many treatments have been developed over the years to make not-so-great looking stones look better.